nisaacdz/ypf-backend/README.md

 Rules

-1. Modular imports should use the @ annotation for project root as much as possible. e.g. import dbConfig from "@/configs/db" instead of import dbConfig from "../../configs/db"
+1. Modular imports should use the @ annotation for project root as much as possible. e.g. import db from "@/configs/db" instead of import db from "../../configs/db"
 2. After using the validateBody and validateQuery middlewares, the validated results will now be req.Body and req.Query respectively (capitalized)
 3. No process.env.[VARIABLE_NAME] call.
-Use envConfig.variableName from @/configs/env
+Use env.variableName from @/configs/env
 4. Routes and route handlers are in features/api/v1/[segment]/...
 5. Route handlers should focus on interactions between utility functions and services in order to return a result of ApiResponse<T> or return an object with a response field of type ApiResponse<T>.
 6. Handlers shouldn't accept req and response objects but rather only the necessary objects needed